Data Management Plan (DMP)

 Storage and backup during the research process

-An overview of storage facilities at the VU is available in the Data Storage Finder.
+An overview of storage facilities at VU Amsterdam is available in the Data Storage Finder.
 You can use this as a starting point to navigate storage solutions.

 If you have questions about data storage and backup, send an email to rdm@vu.nl.